-- 1. Issuers of asset-referenced tokens or, where applicable, issuers of e-money tokens issued by electronic money institutions shall have in place a stress testing programme which covers at least the minimum requirements set out in Article 35(6)(c) of Regulation (EU) 2023/1114, as specified in this Regulation. - 2.
-Issuers of asset-referenced tokens or, where applicable, issuers of e-money tokens issued by electronic money institutions shall ensure that their stress testing programme is workable and feasible, and that stress testing results inform decision-making at all appropriate management levels on all existing and potential risks having material impact on the financial situation of the issuer. - 3.
-Issuers of asset-referenced tokens or, where applicable, issuers of e-money tokens issued by electronic money institutions shall regularly assess their stress testing programme to determine its effectiveness, robustness and suitability to the features of the issuer itself and token issued and shall keep it updated.
-This assessment shall be made on at least an annual basis and shall fully reflect the external and internal conditions. - 4.
-When assessing the design of the stress testing programme, issuers of assetreferenced tokens or, where applicable, issuers of e-money tokens issued by electronic money institutions shall consider all the following elements: - a) the effectiveness of the programme in meeting its intended purposes; - b) the need for improvements; - c) the identified risk factors, reasoning for and design of relevant scenarios, model assumptions and the sensitivity of results to these assumptions, as well as the role of expert judgement to ensure that it is accompanied by sound analysis; - d) the model performance, including its performance on out-of-sample data, such as data that were not used for model development; - e) how to incorporate possible solvency-liquidity adverse loops; - f) the adequacy of possible interlinkages between solvency stress tests and liquidity stress tests; - g) feedback received from competent authorities in the context of their supervisory or other stress tests: - h) the adequacy of the data infrastructure (systems implementation and data quality); - i) the appropriate level of involvement of senior management and the management body; - j) all assumptions including business and/or managerial assumptions, and management actions envisaged, based on the purpose, type and result of the stress testing, including an assessment of the feasibility of management actions in stress situations and a changing business environment; and
+- 1. Issuers of asset-referenced tokens or, where applicable, electronic money institutions issuing e-money tokens shall ensure that their stress testing programme is workable and feasible, and that stress testing results inform decision-making at all appropriate management levels on all existing and potential risks having material impact on the financial situation of the issuer. - 2.
+Issuers of asset-referenced tokens or, where applicable, electronic money institutions issuing e-money tokens shall regularly assess their stress testing programme to determine its effectiveness, robustness and suitability to the features of the issuer itself and tokens issued and shall keep it updated.
+This assessment shall be made on at least an annual basis and shall fully reflect the external and internal conditions. - 3.
+When assessing the design of the stress testing programme, issuers of asset-referenced tokens or, where applicable, electronic money institutions issuing e-money tokens shall consider all the following elements:

+a) the effectiveness of the programme in meeting its intended purposes;

+b) the need for improvements;

+c) the identified risk factors, reasoning for and design of relevant scenarios, model assumptions and the sensitivity of results to these assumptions, as well as the role of expert judgement to ensure that it is accompanied by sound analysis;

+d) the model performance, including its performance on out-of-sample data, such as data that were not used for model development;

+e) how to incorporate possible solvency-liquidity adverse loops;

+f) the adequacy of possible interlinkages between solvency stress tests and liquidity stress tests;

+g) feedback received from competent authorities in the context of their supervisory or other stress tests;

+h) the adequacy of the data infrastructure (systems implementation and data quality);

+i) the appropriate level of involvement of senior management and the management body;

+j) all assumptions including business and/or managerial assumptions, and management actions envisaged, based on the purpose, type and result of the stress testing, including an assessment of the feasibility of management actions in stress situations and a changing business environment; and k) the adequacy and transparency of the relevant documentation.

-- k) the adequacy and transparency of the relevant documentation. - 5.
-The stress testing programme shall be appropriately documented for all types of stress tests carried out. - 6.
+- 4. The stress testing programme shall be appropriately documented for all types of stress tests carried out. - 5.
 The stress testing programme shall be challenged across the organisation, for instance by the risk committee and internal auditors.
-Business units not responsible for the design and application of the programme or non-involved external experts shall play a key role in the assessment of this process, taking into account the relevant expertise for specific subjects. - 7.
-Issuers of asset-referenced tokens or, where applicable, the issuer of e-money tokens issued by electronic money institutions shall ensure, both for the initial design and for the assessment of the stress testing programme, that an effective dialogue has taken place with the involvement of experts from all business areas of the issuer of asset-referenced tokens and that the programme and its updates have been properly reviewed by the senior management and management body of the issuer of asset-referenced tokens, who are also responsible for monitoring its execution and oversight.
+Business units not responsible for the design and application of the programme or non-involved external experts shall play a key role in the assessment of this process, taking into account the relevant expertise for specific subjects. - 6.
+Issuers of asset-referenced tokens or, where applicable, electronic money institutions issuing e-money tokens shall ensure, both for the initial design and for the assessment of the stress testing programme, that an effective dialogue has taken place with the involvement of experts from all business areas of the issuer and that the programme and its updates have been properly reviewed by the senior management and management body of the issuer, who are also responsible for monitoring its execution and oversight.